IALSA/ialsa-2017-amsterdam/README.md

 # ialsa-2017-amsterdam

-Coordinated analysis with replication (CAR) across longitudinal studies: does social participation delay cognitive impairment in later life?
-A multi-study evaluation of healthy life expectancy (HLE) using multistate models of transitions between states.
+Coordinated analysis with replication (CAR): A multi-study evaluation of healthy life expectancies (HLE) using multistate models.

+**Research Question**

+>What are the effect of social and cognitive engagement on transitions between cognitive states in later life?